sagiv1996/crop-store-ui/README.md

 2. `/map/:lat/:lng?address=<address>&cropStoreId=<cropStoreId>` - Shows a map and next to it the existing branches.
 The center of the map comes from the link (lat, lng).
 In addition, you can write an address and cropStoreId.
 Information and sending an address, it will be displayed in the input box (otherwise it will only be there and it will be possible to enter another value and go to the relevant page).
 If you click on a specific marker on the map, or alternatively send cropStoreId, the page will open a pop up window and load the information about the desired branch

-Remember to replace `<repository-url>` and `<project-directory>` with the actual URL of your repository and the directory where the project is located.

 ![Screenshot 2023-07-03 222906](https://github.com/sagiv1996/crop-store-ui/assets/71065719/377580b1-06b1-47db-b4f5-97205d34799d)
 ![Screenshot 2023-07-03 223139](https://github.com/sagiv1996/crop-store-ui/assets/71065719/9259ec11-c0f8-4f3b-b5dc-080d629f8ae6)